Siddharth-94/Retail-Sales-Prediction/README.md

 3. Alternative hypothesis: Stores closer to competition have significantly lower sales than stores farther away.

-To test this hypothesis, we performed a two-sample t-test between the sales of stores located within 10 km of competition and stores located further away.
+To test this hypothesis, I performed a two-sample t-test between the sales of stores located within 10 km of competition and stores located further away.
 We can set a significance level of 0.05

-C) In the third step we performed feature engineering like filling missing values, handling null values, handling columns, deleting unnecessary columns, feature processing, feature extracting, outliers handling and feature selection.
+C) In the third step I performed feature engineering like filling missing values, handling null values, handling columns, deleting unnecessary columns, feature processing, feature extracting, outliers handling and feature selection.

-D) The last but not the least step, of our project is "model deployment".
-We have deployed two models, first one is the "linear regression model" and the second one is the "lasso regression model".
+D) The last but not the least step, of my project is "model deployment".
+I have deployed two models, first one is the "linear regression model" and the second one is the "lasso regression model".

 # Conclusion of both the models: